SUKI-Huang/android_volley_pro/README.md

 # What is VolleyPro?
-This library is basic on [android-volley](https://github.com/mcxiaoke/android-volley), in order to decrease code and save developer's time, it easier to use than orginal volley library.
+This library is base on [android-volley](https://github.com/mcxiaoke/android-volley), in order to decrease code and save developer's time, it easier to use than orginal volley library.

 # Why VolleyPro?
 In the oringal Volley project, there are many kinds of request, developers use complicated flow and lots of code to build request, in addition, the usability of cache feature is not enough, so this is what VolleyPro solve for.